Harnojoyo

-Harnojoyo (mononymic; born September 18, 1967) is an Indonesian politician of the Democratic Party who is the current mayor of Palembang, South Sumatra.
+Harnojoyo (mononymic; born September 18, 1967) is an Indonesian politician of the Democratic Party who served as the mayor of Palembang, South Sumatra between 2014 and 2023.
 He was elevated into office following the arrest of his predecessor Romi Herton for bribery.
 He was initially elected as deputy with Herton as his running mate during the city's 2013 local elections.
 He ran in the simultaneous local elections of 2018, and was reelected.

 Personal life

 He was born on 18 September 1967 in a village of Lahat from parents Sapril and Ruhinah.
 After completing his junior high school studies (SMP), he moved to the neighboring province of Lampung, working in Bali Bank and an assortment of other jobs before starting his university studies in Bandar Lampung University, majoring in Public Administration.
 He moved back to South Sumatra in 1997, living in its capital Palembang.

 Family

 He married Selviana in 1994 at the age of 27, and the couple's first children was born in 1996.
 They have three children.